About

 Assistance dogs are welcome everywhere.

 Yes, you can bring and eat your own food and drink in our designated picnic zone.
+These are generally outdoors.
+However the Alliance Manchester Business School (AMBS) and Manchester Museum have indoor picnic zones.

 Our programme is now full, and our open call now closed.